MartinHelmut/callbaker/README.md

 Event system based on data attributes.
 Register and listen to element bound functions and trigger custom event types.

+**WARNING!** This repo is deprecated, please don't use any of this in your application!

 ## Usage

 Include the *callbaker* script in your page.
 Set some data attributes **you**